keimos/python-set-search/README.md

-Python program to search static set of data
+Python program to search static set of data.
+Includes tests.